andrea-deluca/fullstack-film-library-demo/README.md

-# BigLab 2 - Class: 2022 AW1
+This project has been developed by team described below for the course of "Applicazioni Web I", attended during the academic year 2021/22 at Politecnico di Torino, Master's Degree in Computer Engineering.

-## Team name: BYTECODERS
+## Team members

-Team members:

-- s302094 ANDRIANO DAVIDE
+- ANDRIANO DAVIDE
-- s302056 BELARDO ANNA LISA
+- BELARDO ANNA LISA
-- s303906 DELUCA ANDREA
+- DELUCA ANDREA
-- s303907 TAMBURO LUCA
+- TAMBURO LUCA

 ## Instructions